-- 13. The treaty mentioned in the second row above concerns "agreements for the allocation of taxing rights with respect to certain income of individuals and to establish a mutual agreement procedure in respect of transfer pricing adjustments".
-The scope of MAP is limited to cases concerning transfer pricing adjustments not in accordance with the arm's length principle.
-However, as the scope of application of this treaty is broader than just transfer pricing cases, it is considered not to contain the equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 2015b). - 14.
-In the treaty mentioned in the third row of the table above taxpayers can only submit a MAP request in cases of double taxation contrary to the provisions of the tax treaty and cannot submit a MAP request irrespective of the remedies provided by the domestic laws of the Contracting States.
+- One tax treaty concerns "agreements for the allocation of taxing rights with respect to certain income of individuals and to establish a mutual agreement procedure in respect of transfer pricing adjustments".
+The scope of MAP is limited to cases concerning transfer pricing adjustments not in accordance with the arm's length principle. - Under another tax treaty, taxpayers can only submit a MAP request in cases of double taxation contrary to the provisions of the tax treaty and cannot submit a MAP request irrespective of the remedies provided by the domestic laws of the Contracting States. - The remaining tax treaty does not contain a provision for MAP.
+However, this treaty concerns the United Kingdom and a treaty partner, for which Saint Kitts and Nevis continues to apply.